About Meigs County

 Courts & Case Records

-The Meigs County Court of Common Pleas is the general jurisdiction trial court serving the county, handling felony criminal cases, civil cases exceeding $15,000, domestic relations matters including divorce and custody, juvenile cases, and probate matters.
-The Court is located at the Meigs County Courthouse, 100 East Second Street, Pomeroy, OH 45769, and can be reached at (740) 992-2279.
+Meigs County Court of Common Pleas is the general jurisdiction trial court serving Meigs County, handling felony criminal cases, civil cases exceeding $15,000, domestic relations matters including divorce and custody, juvenile cases, and probate matters.
+The Court is located at Meigs County Courthouse, 100 East Second Street, Pomeroy, OH 45769, and can be contacted through the office’s website.
 The Clerk of Courts maintains all case files and provides public access to court records under Ohio Revised Code Section 149.43 and Ohio Supreme Court Rule 45, which govern public access to court records.

-• While some Ohio counties offer comprehensive online case search portals, Meigs County's online access may be more limited, and many record requests require in-person or written requests to the Clerk.
+• While some Ohio counties offer full online case search portals, Meigs County's online access may be more limited, and many record requests require in-person or written requests to the Clerk.

 • Fees for copies are established by Ohio statute, typically $1.00 per page for standard copies and additional fees for certified copies.